A Survey of Knowledge-Enhanced Text Generation: NLG enhanced by External Knowledge

 Ideally, the relevance of the facts is satisfactory with the input and output sequence dependencies, however, it is not always true in real cases.
 Lian et al. addressed the issue of selecting relevant facts from KBs based on retrieval models (e.g. semantic similarity) might not effectively achieve appropriate knowledge selection~\cite{lian2019learning}.
 The reason is that different kinds of selected knowledge facts can be used to generate diverse responses for the same input utterance.
 Given a specific utterance and response pair, the posterior distribution over knowledge base from both the utterance and the response may provide extra guidance on knowledge selection.
 The challenge lies in the discrepancy between the prior and posterior distributions.
 Specifically, the model learns to select effective knowledge only based on the prior distribution, so it is hard to obtain the correct posterior distribution during inference.

-To tackle this issue, the work of Lian et al.~\cite{lian2019learning} and Wu et al.~\cite{wu2020topicka} approximated the posterior distribution using the prior distribution in order to select appropriate knowledge even without posterior information.
-They introduced an auxiliary loss, called Kullback-Leibler divergence loss ({KLDivLoss}), to measure the proximity between the prior distribution and the posterior distribution,
+To tackle this issue, the work of Lian et al.~\cite{lian2019learning} and Wu et al.~\cite{wu2020topicka} (shown in Figure \ref{fig:overall_kb_e}(b)) approximated the posterior distribution using the prior distribution in order to select appropriate knowledge even without posterior information.
+They introduced an auxiliary loss, called Kullback-Leibler divergence loss ({KLDivLoss}), to measure the proximity between the prior distribution and the posterior distribution.
+The {KLDivLoss} is defined as follows:

 where $N$ is the number of retrieved facts.
 When minimizing {KLDivLoss}, the posterior distribution $p(k|X, Y)$ can be regarded as labels to apply the prior distribution $p(k|X)$ for approximating $p(k|X,Y)$.
 Finally, the total loss is written as the sum of the {KLDivLoss} and {NLL} (generation) loss.